Utility/Energy Market Study. Common Ground.

 Can anyone possibly be a public utility and not be reliable?
 Which of your competitors claims to be unreliable?

-The effective branding energy and utilities in this market space needs to be a reflection of the core beliefs and values of the customer you wish to influence.
+The effective branding energy initiatives in this market space need to be a reflection of the core beliefs and values of the customer you wish to influence.
 Being “GREEN” or environmentally friendly is a start.
-However, it will not be long before such claims are themselves table stakes.
-(Read about analyzing a market here)
+However, they have already become table stakes.
+(Read about analyzing a market here.)

-What does a PETROL (gasoline) brand offer their customers in terms of brand promise?
-BP has invested heavily in its “environmental” stance.
+What does a petroleum brand offer their customers in terms of brand promise?
+BP has invested heavily in its environmental stance.
 However, it has missed the opportunity to drive that message home in the expressions of that brand.
-Ask a purchaser of BP petrol what the BP brand means and environmentally friendly is way down the list.
+Ask a purchaser of BP gas what the BP brand means and environmentally friendly is way down the list.

-Today, petrol brands are defined by location, location — LOCATION.
+Today, gas brands are defined by location, location — LOCATION.
 Consumers are forced to choose based on convenience alone because there is no discernible difference in brand promise.